redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/02_CHECKLIST.md

   - [ ] Creating a Knative Serving instance
   - [ ] Install the Serverless Operator
   - [ ] Define a ServiceMeshMember object in a YAML file
-  - [ ] Create the ServiceMeshMember object in the istio-system namespace
+  - [ ] Apply the ServiceMeshMember object in the istio-system namespace
   - [ ] Define a KnativeServing object in a YAML file
-  - [ ] Create the KnativeServing object in the specified knative-serving namespace
+  - [ ] Apply the KnativeServing object in the specified knative-serving namespace
   - [ ] TODO use a TLS certificate to secure the mapped service
   - [ ] Verification
     - [ ] Review the default ServiceMeshMemberRoll object in the istio-system namespace and confirm that it includes the knative-serving namespace